 N – Negotiable

 Rather than a contract, a story is an invitation to collaborative negotiation.
-The objective is to understand the requirements as much as possible to avoid any mismatch between the customer’s expectation and the delivered product.
+The objective is to understand the requirements as much as possible to avoid any disconnect between the customer’s expectations and the delivered product.

 V – Valuable

-Some people argue that the user story shouldn’t be done unless it has a value to the end user, but sometimes value can also be in the form of “non-functional” requirements.
-In a nutshell, derived value should also be considered while writing and prioritizing the user story.
+Some people argue that the user story may not be worthy unless it reflects some value to the end user, but value can be found in the form of “non-functional” requirements.
+Derived value should also be considered while writing and prioritizing the user story.

 E – Estimable

 To prioritize a story, it must be properly estimated.
-Based on the estimation, developers can allocate their resources and come up with a desirable delivery timeline.
+Based on the estimation, developers can allocate resources and provide a desirable delivery timeline.

 S – Small

 A story is a small chunk of work, but the question is how small?
-A story should be small enough so that it can fit in one iteration.
+It should be small enough to fit in one iteration.

 T – Testable

-Having a clear acceptance criterion in the initial stage of a user story moves QA up the ladder and can lead to an easy transition to ATDD process (Acceptance test driven development).
+A clear acceptance criterion in the initial stage of a user story moves QA up the ladder and can make for an easy transition to the ATDD process (acceptance test-driven development).